College Tuition and Fees

 Tuition rates for Chattahoochee Technical College and our sister institutions are set by the Technical College System of Georgia (TCSG).

-Fees are approved both by the college’s local board of directors and the state board of directors of TCSG.
+Fees are approved by the state board of directors of TCSG.

 Below, you will find tuition and fee rates for the current registration period(s).

 For more information about tuition and fee assessment, please see the college’s catalog.

 To view Tuition and Fees for the 2016-2017 academic year (Fall 2016, Spring 2017, and Summer 2017), click HERE.

 View the Net Price Calculator (click HERE) for more information.

 Verification of Lawful Presence in the United States (House Bill 87)

 Effective January 1, 2012, all students applying for in-state tuition must provide validation of lawful presence in the United States.
 The following documents will serve as proof of lawful presence in the United States and documentation will be required before you are eligible for consideration of in-state tuition:

 - A current Driver’s License issued by the State of Georgia after January 1, 2008.